Dune (novel): Games

 There have been a number of games based on the book, starting with the strategy–adventure game Dune (1992).
 The most important game adaptation is Dune II (1992), which established the conventions of modern real-time strategy games and is considered to be among the most influential video games of all time.

 The online game Lost Souls includes Dune-derived elements, including sandworms and melange—addiction to which can produce psychic talents.
 The 2016 game Enter the Gungeon features the spice melange as a random item which gives the player progressively stronger abilities and penalties with repeated uses, mirroring the long-term effects melange has on users.

 Rick Priestley cites Dune as a major influence on his 1987 wargame, Warhammer 40,000.

+In 2023, Funcom announced Dune: Awakening, an upcoming massively multiplayer online game set in the universe of Dune.

 Space exploration

 The Apollo 15 astronauts named a small crater on Earth's Moon after the novel during the 1971 mission, and the name was formally adopted by the International Astronomical Union in 1973.
 Since 2009, the names of planets from the Dune novels have been adopted for the real-world nomenclature of plains and other features on Saturn's moon Titan, like Arrakis Planitia.